-11. ADDITIONAL COLLATERAL OUTFLOWS FROM DOWNGRADE TRIGGERS (Article 30(2) of Commission Delegated Regulation (EU) 2015/61)
+42.11.
+ADDITIONAL COLLATERAL OUTFLOWS FROM DOWNGRADE TRIGGERS (Article 30(2) of Commission Delegated Regulation (EU) 2015/61)

-The ECB would expect credit institutions to calculate the amount of collateral that would be posted for, or contractual cash outflows associated with, contracts whose contractual conditions will lead to outflows within 30 calendar days in the case of a downgrade in the credit institution's external credit assessment by three notches.
-When credit institutions do not have an external credit assessment, it is expected that they will consider the impact on their liquidity outflows of a material deterioration of their credit quality corresponding to a three-notch downgrade.
-Where the above amount represents at least 1% of gross liquidity outflows such outflows are expected to be included in the regular supervisory reporting in accordance with Article 415 of the CRR.
-For the purpose of this specification, gross liquidity outflows should be understood as total liquidity outflows referred to in Article 22 of Delegated Regulation (EU) 2015/61, including those additional outflows triggered by the above-mentioned deterioration in credit quality.
+The ECB will assess the materiality of outflows notified by would expect credit institutions with regard to additional outflows and calculate the amount of collateral needs for all that would be posted for, or contractual cash outflows associated with, contracts under which the whose contractual conditions will lead to outflows within 30-calendar days in the case of a downgrade in the credit institution's external credit assessment by 3three notches.

+When credit institutions do not have an external credit assessment, it is expected that they will notifyconsider the impact on their liquidity outflows of a material deterioration of their credit quality corresponding to a 3three-notch downgrade.
+The JST will assess how this impact is determined on a case-by-case basis, depending on the specificities of each contractual provision.

+In general, and based on the information currently available from regulatory reporting to date, the ECB would be inclined to consider as material, among the amounts of outflows notified by credit institutions, those outflows which represent Where the above amount represents at least 1% of the gross liquidity outflows of a given institution (i.e. including those additional such outflows triggered by the above-mentioned deterioration in credit quality).

+Institutions-are expected to notify these outflows directly via-be included in the regular reports submitted to the ECBsupervisory reporting in accordance with Article- 415(1) of the CRR.

+The ECB will reconsider For the appropriateness purpose of this threshold (1% efspecification, gross liquidity outflows) within one year of the final adoption of this Guide once an EU harmonised reporting framework in line with the Commission should be understood as total liquidity outflows referred to in Article 22 of Delegated Regulation (EU) 2015/61) is enacted, including those additional outflows triggered by the above-mentioned deterioration in credit quality.

-12. CAP ON INFLOWS (Article 33(2) of Commission Delegated Regulation (EU) 2015/61)
+43.12.
+CAP ON INFLOWS (Article 33(2) of Commission Delegated Regulation (EU) 2015/61)

-The ECB is aware that under certain conditions the exercise of this specific option on liquidity requirements, when considered in combination with the option in Article 34 of Commission Delegated Regulation (EU) 2015/61, could, from the liquidity-receiving entity's perspective, produce a comparable effect to a waiver under Article 8 of the CRR (i.e. where, in the case that the above-mentioned options are combined, the liquidity buffer requirement for the exempted credit institution is reduced to zero, or close to zero), while the two exemptions are subject to different specifications.
+The ECB is aware that under certain conditions the exercise of this specific option on liquidity requirements, when considered in combination with the option in Article 34 of Commission Delegated Regulation (EU)-2015/61-(see paragraph 15 of this Chapter), could, from the liquidity--receiving entity's perspective, produce a comparable effect to ana waiver under Article-8 of the CRR waiver-(i.e.-where, in the case that the above-mentioned options are combined, the liquidity buffer requirement for the exempted credit institution is reduced to zero, or close to zero), while the two exemptions are subject to different specifications.

-Consequently, in exercising the combination of those options and granting the related waivers, the ECB will make sure that this does not create any inconsistencies or conflicts with the ECB policy for granting a waiver in accordance with Article 8 of the CRR concerning the same entities within the same perimeter.
+Consequently, in exercising the combination of those options and granting the related waivers, the ECB will make sure that this does not create any inconsistencies or conflicts with the ECB policy defined in paragraph 4 of Chapter 1 of this Guide for granting ana_awaiver in accordance with Article-8 waiverof the CRR concerning the same entities within the same perimeter.

-Details on the combination of the Article 33(2) exemption and the Article 34 waiver and their interaction with a waiver under Article 8 of the CRR are provided below in the specifications for the assessment of the inflows referred to in sub-paragraph (a) of Article 33(2).
+Details on the combination of the Article-33(2) exemption and the Article-34 waiver and their interaction with a waiver under Article-8 of the CRR are provided below in the specifications for the assessment of the inflows under subparagraphreferred to in sub-paragraph (a)..) of Article 33(2).